 Which mountain has two humps and riddles hikers with its steep ascent?
 Sphinx is a notable peak, towering high above Grey Creek Pass.
 It’s easily spotted from the Kootenay Lake Ferry but not so easily summited.

 The original access road to the Sphinx Trail has become un-drivable, so now you need to start your hike by parking near an old mining road near the summit of Grey Creek Pass.
 Grey Creek Road is usually suitable for 2WD low-clearance vehicles and open seasonally from July to October.

 From Crawford Bay, drive South on Highway 3A until you pass the Grey Creek Store.
 Turn either onto Oliver Road or Anderson Road (both connect to Grey Creek Pass Road shortly) and reset your odometer.

 At 1.3km, fork left for signed Grey Creek FSR and follow the road as it ascends up the valley.
 After 6km, start driving up switch-backs, stay on the main road at any junctions.
 At 17km, pass Oliver Lake Rec Site on the right.
 There is a short 20-minute trail that loops around the lake if you want to add some extra adventure to the day.

 At 18km, reach the top of Grey Creek Pass and drive over.
 Switchback down the other side.
 Watch on the left for the second recovering clearcut where an old mining road angles up the slope.
-Park here at 22km, there is a pullout on either side of the road for parking and the mining road is flagged.
+There is a new trailhead post signed “Sphinx Mountain”.
+Park here at 22km, there is a pullout on either side of the road for parking.
 You’ll need to hike 2.6km along the mining road before arriving at the original trailhead.